Answer this honestly:

 You must want it first.
 Ask yourself:

-What, of the things that aren’t vice-ridden, do you enjoy doing or seeing or learning about?
+Of things that are not vice-ridden, what do you enjoy doing or seeing or learning about?

 Numbers and math?